 To save you some confusion and to keep you safe on the road, we’re talking about how to use the best rear bike rack for your specific carrying needs.
 We’ll also take you through how to install the rack correctly and the type of accessories available.

 Rear bike racks allow you to carry your backpack, pannier bags or even your toddler.
 You can transport your pets and carry your groceries, or even clothes when you decide to take a cycling trip.
 But, to ensure that you transport your cargo safely, you want to mount the rear bike rack correctly.

 Most rear bike racks can be easily installed onto your bike.
 Before starting, make sure you have all the necessary hardware to do the job.
-This includes a screwdriver, Allen keys and a wrench.
+This includes a screwdriver, Trusted SourceHex key - Wikipedia A hex key or Allen key is a simple tool used to drive bolts and screws with hexagonal sockets in their heads. en.wikipedia.org and a wrench.
 Start by attaching the adjustable sliding arms to the underside of the rack.
 Ensure they’re not fastened too tightly as you want to be able to move them in and out when attaching to the saddle of your bike.

 Now, attach the rack to your bike by aligning the rack’s mounting points with the rear dropout eyelets.
 You’ll locate these eyelets directly above your bike’s rear axle nut bolts.
 Once you’ve aligned the rack’s mounting holes to the bike’s eyelets, fix them into place with bolts.
 You can get these eyelet bolts from your local hardware or cycle store.